Political status of Taiwan

-The 1991 constitutional amendments and the 1992 Cross-Strait Relations Act marked a pivotal shift, as the ROC ceased actively claiming governance over the mainland, stopped treating the PRC as a rebellious group, and started treating it in practice, as an equal political entity effectively governing mainland China from ROC’s perspective, though the ROC constitution still technically includes the mainland as ROC territory.
-From 2000-2008 and since 2016, Democratic Progressive Party governments in Taiwan have been more autonomist in orientation and do not regard their governments as seeking to represent China.
-The PRC asserts that it is the only sovereign state of China, having replaced the ROC, and considers Taiwan an inalienable province, refusing to rule out military force to achieve Chinese unification.
-It has proposed the "one country, two systems" as a model for unification, which has been rejected by the Taiwanese government.
-Within Taiwan, there is major political contention between eventual Chinese unification with a pan-Chinese identity contrasted with formal independence promoting a Taiwanese identity, though moderates supporting the status quo have gained broad appeal in the 21st century.
+The 1991 constitutional amendments and the 1992 Cross-Strait Relations Act marked a pivotal shift, as the ROC ceased actively claiming governance over the mainland, stopped treating the CCP as a rebellious group, and started treating it in practice, as the authority effectively governing mainland China from ROC's perspective, though the ROC constitution still technically includes the mainland as ROC territory.
+Within Taiwan, there emerged a major political contention between eventual Chinese unification with a pan-Chinese identity contrasted with formal independence promoting a Taiwanese identity, though moderates supporting the status quo have gained broad appeal in the 21st century.
+From 2000 to 2008 and since 2016, Democratic Progressive Party-led governments of Taiwan have been more autonomist in orientation and do not regard their governments as seeking to represent China, and affirms its position that Taiwan is already a sovereign country in its own right under the name "Republic of China" and not subordinate to the PRC.
+The PRC has refused to rule out using military force to achieve unification, but it also proposes the "one country, two systems" as a model for a peaceful unification, which has been rejected by successive Taiwanese governments.

 The international status of Taiwan is complex, but largely agreed upon.
 Since 1949, multiple countries have faced a choice between the PRC and the ROC with regard to establishing formal diplomatic relations and shaping their respective "One China" policy.
-Initially excluded from the United Nations in favor of the ROC, the PRC has gained formal recognition as the only legitimate government of China in 1971, when UN General assembly resolution 2758 (XXVI) was passed.
-Today, the ROC has formal diplomatic relations with only eleven nations but maintains unofficial bilateral ties and membership in international organizations as a non-state entity.
-According to a Lowy Institute tally in January 2025, about 74 percent (142) of the UN member states explicitly endorse the PRC's position that Taiwan as part of China however 23 of those states do not endorse the one-China principle, others merely acknowledge or respect rather than recognize the PRC position.
+The PRC was initially excluded from the United Nations in favor of the ROC; the PRC gained formal recognition as the only legitimate government of China in 1971, when UN General Assembly Resolution 2758 (XXVI) was passed.
+Today, the ROC has formal diplomatic relations with only twelve nations but maintains unofficial bilateral ties with other countries through its representative offices, and membership in international organizations as a non-state entity.
+According to a Lowy Institute tally in January 2025, about 74 percent (142) of the UN member states explicitly endorse the PRC's position that Taiwan is a part of China.
+However, 23 of those states do not endorse the one-China principle, while others merely acknowledge or respect rather than recognize the PRC position.

 Background

-According to the Treaty of Shimonoseki Taiwan was part of Japan at the establishment of the ROC in 1912.
-The PRC (founded 1 October 1949) argues that the Treaty of Shimonoseki was never valid, saying it was one of several unequal treaties forced upon the Qing.
+The map in 1912 depicted Taiwan as part of Japan, the island was annexed by the Empire of Japan from Qing China in the Treaty of Shimonoseki.
+The PRC (founded 1 October 1949) argues that the treaty was an unequal treaty forced upon China and was never valid.